-- To obtain general help on the format of CLI, type config help at the command prompt, or if you are already in the CLI, just type help after the CLI prompt. - Help may be requested at any point in a command by entering a "?"
+- To obtain general help on the format of CLI, type config help / more at the terminal prompt. - Help may be requested at any point in a command by entering a "?"
 If nothing matches, the help list will be empty and you must backup until entering a "?" shows the available options.